kellyky/hangman/README.md

 ```

 ## Features
+- Play a new game
+- Save a game to play later
-- Save a game or pick up where you left off on a saved game
+- Play a saved game picking up where you left off
-- Or play a new game
 - New game has hidden kid-mode (my friend's kids made a list of words).
-To play kid-mode, type 'sierra' instead of either selecting a saved game or pressing return to start a new game in standard mode
+  - To play kid-mode, type 'sierra' instead of either selecting a saved game or pressing return to start a new game in standard mode
 - Standard mode uses google's 10k most commonly used words

 ## TODOs